airplanes | animals | architecture | art | auto | boats | famous | cool ads | funny pics | food | futurism | gadgets | history | japan

-Boeing 2707-200: almost there...
+Boeing 2707-200: almost there!

-New 2707 had a tailed delta wing all over again - ironically, just like the rejected Lockheed entry.
-By October 1968 it was decided to abandon the variable geometry wing due to overwhelming technical problems.
-However, 2707-200 again grew in size, reaching (some say) truly monstrous proportions.
-While such size is obviously not practical, to me it looks more like a futuristic "dream come true".
+New 2707 model proclaimed return to a tailed delta wing - ironically, the very same configuration of a rejected Lockheed entry.
+By October 1968 it was decided to abandon the variable geometry wing idea due to overwhelming technical difficulties.
+However, the 2707-200 again grew in size, reaching (some say) truly monstrous proportions.
+While such size is obviously not practical, to me it looks more like a futuristic "dream come true":

 (left image credit: Boeing)

 Boeing 2707-300: already 2 years behind schedule... a prototype that never flew.